a2ys/legacy-blog/src/content/blog/pointers.md

 ## Conclusion

 As we conclude pointers, you've must have gained some understanding about pointers and their applications in C programming.
 From basic declaration to their interaction with arrays and functions, pointers open up new dimensions in your coding journey.

+## Next Article

+The next article focuses on Structures and Unions in C, where you'll get to know all about how Structures and Unions work in the C language.
+You can get to the next article by clicking [here](/posts/structs-and-unions).